townie/fredrikaverpil.github.io/_posts/2016-12-28-notes-on-ffmpeg.md

 tags: [osx, video]
 ---

-Quick note on how to install ffmpeg (using Homebrew) and various mp4 conversion commands.
+Quick note on how to install ffmpeg (using Homebrew) and various mp4 conversion commands on Unix.

 <!--more-->